Our Impact

 Lasting Food Systems Change

-Healthy food made up nearly 60 percent of the food distributed by GFN members in 2022.
+Fruits and vegetables made up nearly 41% of food distributed by GFN members in 2024.

 More than 3 billion people across the globe can’t afford a healthy diet but local food banks can help by providing nutrient-dense choices.
 Technical assistance, grants, connections to companies across the food chain, training and certification, and research are just a few of the ways that GFN helps food banks achieve their own nutrition goals and provide high-quality food to people who need it most.

 Through agricultural recovery programs, food banks partner with local farmers to ensure fresh, wholesome but unsalable produce is distributed to people facing hunger.
-GFN connects food banks interested in starting these programs to other food banks that are already running thriving agricultural recovery programs, in addition to providing technical support.
+Supported by GFN’s Agriculture Recovery Hub, food banks are rapidly increasing recovery of fresh fruits and vegetables from farms and local markets, delivering more high nutrition food to people.